jordy248/jordy248/README.md

 🎓 Pursuing MS in Analytics from Georgia Tech 🐝

-🌱 Currently Learning: NLP and graph analytics
+🌱 Currently Learning: Svelte, NLP, and graph analytics

 📘 Currently Reading: _[The Galaxy, and the Ground Within](https://www.otherscribbles.com/the-galaxy-and-the-ground-within)_ and _[The Practitioner’s Guide to Graph Data](https://learning.oreilly.com/library/view/the-practitioners-guide/9781492044062/)_